Read through our rent payment instructions.

 You can apply for housing allowance from Kela, also through Kela’s e-services.
 Kela’s website has a calculator with which you can estimate whether you are entitled to housing allowance.
 If you receive housing allowance, it must be directed to be paid directly to the lessor’s, i.e. Heka’s, account.
 If necessary, the regional office is allowed to provide Kela and the social authorities with information on the tenant’s rent payment.

 Please check the account and reference numbers of the payments related to your housing carefully.
-For example, the fee for ordering an additional key or the door opening fee is paid to a different account to the rent.

 We do not require a security deposit from our tenants.